CALL FOR ART

 This call is for artists to step up and fulfill their duty as harbingers of truth and guardians of cultural history.

-Suture Zone is looking for images responding to the current cultural and social climate around them.
+Suture Zone is looking for ‟art as a weapon" responding to the current cultural and social climate around them.

 call for art, zozobra image

-Our inaugural project is the presentation of contemporary reactionary art to the times we live in.
+Our inaugural project is the presentation of contemporary, reactionary art to the times we live in.
 Under this broad general theme, Suture Zone will select art three times a year and display this work on our website and social channels with accompanying text and information.
+Selected artists receive and individual profile web page on the Suture Zone site.

 The second part of the project is to generate a yearly printed catalogue of some of the most impactful pieces to represent that year.